huggingface/accelerate/docs/source/basic_tutorials/launch.md

 - Copy your codebase and data to all nodes. (or place them on a shared filesystem)
 - Setup your python packages on all nodes.
-- Run `accelerate config` on all nodes.
-Here, after specifying the number of nodes, you will be asked to specify the rank of each node (this is 0 for the main/master node, and 1,2,3,etc for worker nodes), along with the IP address and port for the main process.
+- Run `accelerate config` on the main single node first.
+After specifying the number of nodes, you will be asked to specify the rank of each node (this will be 0 for the main/master node), along with the IP address and port for the main process.
 This is required for the worker nodes to communicate with the main process.
+Afterwards, you can copy or send this config file across all of your nodes, changing the `machine_rank` to 1, 2,3, etc. to avoid having to run the command (or just follow their directions directly for launching with `torchrun` as well)

 Once you have done this, you can start your multi-node training run by running `accelerate launch` on all nodes.